iossocket/smart-playground/README.md

 * 1.6 run `npm run dev` to start frontend in dev environment

 > 1.1, 1.3, 1.5 is useful to deal with unexpected exception.

+> In localhost env, block,timestamp wont change if no block mined, so can run `await farmingC2N.createNewBlock()` in hardhat console, which will do nothing except emit an event with timestamp

 ### Common Command